Positive solutions for quasilinear elliptic inequalities and systems with nonlocal terms

 (ii) If $\mathcal{A}$ satisfies $(H_m)$ then the standard maximum principle for $L_{\mathcal{A}}$ holds (see \cite[Remark 2.3]{BP2001}).
 Thus, whenever $\mathcal{A}$ is $(H_m)$ and the exponent $q$ in \eqref{go} is positive, we may relax the positivity condition on $u$ to $u\geq 0$. \end{remark}

 The study of elliptic inequalities in unbounded domains goes back to early 1980s although elliptic equations in $\R^N$ have been discussed, for radially symmetric solutions, at least one century ago by Emden \cite{E1907} and Fowler \cite{F1914,F1920}.
 In the celebrated paper \cite{GS1981}, Gidas and Spruck obtained that the semilinear equation $-\Delta u=u^p$ in $\R^N$, $N\geq 3$, has no $C^2$-solutions for $1\leq p<\frac{N+2}{N-2}$ and that the upper exponent $\frac{N+2}{N-2}$ is sharp.
 Instead, if one considers the related inequality $-\Delta u\geq u^p$ in $\R^N$, $N\geq 3$ then the optimal range for nonexistence changes to $1\leq p<\frac{N}{N-2}$ and this new upper exponent $\frac{N}{N-2}$ is also sharp (see, e.g., \cite{BCN1994,MP2001}).
-Since then, such results have been extended to many differential operators (such as quasilinear with or without gradient or lower order terms, (non)divergence type or fully nonlinear operators).
-We refer the reader to the results in \cite{BM1998,BFP2015,CDM2008,DM2010,F2011,F2013,FPR2010,KLM2005,KLZ2003, LLM2007,MP2001,PRS2007,PSZ1999} on various elliptic inequalities of second order.
+Since then, such results have been extended to many differential operators.